devstream-io/devstream/.github/ISSUE_TEMPLATE/proposal.md

 name: Enhancement / Proposal
-description: Provide supporting details for a feature in development
+description: Provide supporting details for an existing or a new feature
 labels: proposal
 body:
 - type: textarea
   id: proposal
   attributes:
-  label: What would you like to be added?
+  label: What would you like to added?
 Why is this needed?
   description: |
-  Feature requests are unlikely to make progress as issues.
-Please consider engaging with PMC on Slack or WeChat, instead.
+  For feature requests, please also engage with the PMC on Slack or WeChat.
   required: true